IBM/k8s-netsim/presentation/presentation.md

-# knetsim
+# Cloud Native Networking

+Understand the current cloud networking basics.
-A learning tool focused on Networking aspects of Kubernetes (and multi-cluster networking using Skupper)
+Have a hands-on experience with a learning tool focused on Networking aspects of Kubernetes (and multi-cluster networking using Skupper)

 ---

-## What it is not
+## Hands On Learning Tool: What it is not

 1. :exclamation: a real Kubernetes setup
 2. :exclamation: a single-node k8s runner like minikube, kind

-## What it is
+## Hands On Learning Tool: What it is

 1. Mininet based simulation
 2. Uses as many real components